 In 2014, Jan and Brian sold the app to Facebook for $22 billion.
 It now has 1.5 billion active users.

 Read also: 8 Elon Musk Companies That Are Propelling You Into the Future

 Who invented Duolingo?

-Luis von Ahn was born and raised in Guatemala, where his family owned a candy factory.
-As a child he would go to the factory and try to figure out how the machines worked -he broke several in those early experiments.
-When he was eight his mom bought him a computer.
-Five years later Luis was writing his first computer program.
+Luis von Ahn was born and raised in Guatemala.
+His family owned a candy factory.
+As a child, Luis would go to the factory and try to figure out how the machines worked -he broke several in those early experiments.
+When he was eight, his mom bought him a computer.
+And five years later, Luis wrote his first computer program.